M-Hassan-Raza/Portfolio/content/blog/fyp-guidance.md

 Absolutely!
 A **well-executed FYP** can:

-- **Impress recruiters**: Companies prefer candidates who have built real-world projects.
+- **Impress recruiters**: Companies prefer candidates who have built real-world projects that they can check out.
-- **Boost your resume & portfolio**: Especially if it’s on GitHub with good documentation.
+- **Boost your resume & portfolio**: Especially if it’s on GitHub with good documentation. code quality, a working demo, and a good commit history.
 - **Support your Master's application**: A strong project with a research component can help in admissions and scholarships.

 **Tip:** Try to publish a **paper** or present your project in a **competition** for extra credibility.